Romanitho/Winget-AutoUpdate/README.md

 **-UseWhiteList**
 Use White List instead of Black List.
 This setting will not create the "exclude_apps.txt" but "include_apps.txt"

+**-NotificationLevel**
+Specify the Notification level: Full (Default, displays all notification), SuccessOnly (Only displays notification for success) or None (Does not show any popup).

 **-Uninstall**
 Remove scheduled tasks and scripts.

 ## Custom scripts (Mods feature)

-The Mods feature allows you to run an additional script when installing or upgrading an app.
+From version 1.8.0, The Mods feature allows you to run an additional script when installing or upgrading an app.
 Just put the script with the App ID followed by the "-install" or "-upgrade" suffix to be considered.
-`AppID-install.ps1` and/or `AppID-upgrade.ps1` (if it differs, otherwise the "-install" mod will be used for upgrade) and put this in the Mods directory
+Call `AppID-install.ps1` and/or `AppID-upgrade.ps1` (if it differs, otherwise the "-install" mod will be used for upgrade) and put this in the Mods directory
 > Example:
-> If you want to run a script just after installing ".NET Desktop Runtime 6", call your script like this:
+> If you want to run a script that remove desktop shortcut just after installing "Google Chrome", prepare a powershell script that remove desktop shortcut, call your script like this:
-> `Microsoft.dotnetRuntime.6-x64-install.ps1`

-In the case of ".NET Desktop Runtime 6" it spawns a new process and this we will have to wait for completion of before moving on to checking if the installation/upgrade suceeded or not. - (this seems to be handled in Winget Version: v1.3.0-preview)
+> `Google.Chrome-install.ps1` and put it in Mods folder.

+You can find more information on [Winget-Install](https://github.com/Romanitho/Winget-Install) Repo, as it's a related feature

 ## Help
 In some cases, you need to "unblock" the "install.bat" file (Windows Defender SmartScreen).
 Right click, properties and unblock.
 Then, you'll be able to run it.